zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/water_mean_cos.svg" caption="*Figure N: Linear plot of the mean cosine of a water droplet.
 The horizontal axis represents the size parameter of the particle.*" >}}

 Up to \\(x \approx 5\\), the value of the mean cosine increases in line with the prediction based on the Mie effect.
-For larger particles, the size parameter \\(x \gg 1\\), and, as we have already seen, this condition leads to formation of a secondary interference structure around the forward direction.
-Initially, its magnitude is significant in comparison with the size of the forward peak, which explains the dip in the plot at \\(x \approx 10\\).
-For particles larger still, the intensity of light scattered in the forward direction grows exponentially, while most of the secondary components grow at a slower pace, which leads to the (asymptotically) rising value of the mean cosine.
+For larger particles, the size parameter \\(x \gg 1\\), and, as we have already seen, this condition leads to formation of the off-center peak structure around the forward direction.
+Initially, its magnitude is fairly significant in comparison with the size of the forward peak, which explains the dip in the plot at \\(x \approx 10\\).
+For particles larger still, the intensity of light scattered in the forward direction grows exponentially (see Fig. N), while most of the secondary components grow at a slower pace, which leads to the (asymptotically) rising value of the mean cosine.

 {{< figure src="/img/water_intensity.svg" caption="*Figure N: Logarithmic plot of the intensity of light scattered by a water droplet in the forward direction.
 The horizontal axis represents the size parameter of the particle.*" >}}

-The prominent wave pattern featured in the plot of Fig. N can be explained by the fact that the mean cosine \\(g\\) is inversely proportional to the scattered power \\(\Phi_s\\).
-The latter is best illustrated by plotting the dimensional scattering efficiency factor
+The prominent wave pattern featured in the plot of Fig. N can be explained by the fact that the mean cosine is inversely proportional to the scattered power.
+The latter is most intuitively visualized by plotting the dimensionless scattering efficiency factor

 $$ \tag{18.46}
 \begin{aligned}